nyu-acsys/template-proofs/README.txt

         The link template algorithm and proof
   - give_up.v:
         The give-up template algorithm and proof
+  - coupling_inv.v:
+        The lock coupling template algorithm and proof
 + implementations/: (this is a symlink)
      The GRASShopper proofs of implementations
   - ccm.spl, multiset-ccm.spl, multipair-ccm.spl: